Replacing Older Toilets

 Reduced Water Use

-Reduced water use translates into increased savings on your water bill.
+Reduced water use translates into increased savings on your water bill for both water and sewer.
 Long-term effects include a reduction in the cost of water and wastewater treatment and increased effective capacity for treatment facilities.

 WaterSense

 Many different manufacturers produce toilets that have been tested under the Environmental Protection Agency’s (EPA) criteria for WaterSense toilets.
-High efficiency toilets (HET) that have met the WaterSense requirements are listed on the EPA’s website.
+High efficiency toilets (HET) that have met the WaterSense requirements are listed on the .
+WaterSense toilets have a rated 20 percent decrease in flush rate than the federal standard.